evayfang2019/evayfang_test/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am now a master degree canditate of medicine, and I major in obstetrics and gynecology at the Institution of Reproductive Health, Tongji Medical College, HUST.
-My overarching research interests include reproductive epidemiology, environmental health, metabolomics and data science.
-Specifically, I am interested in data science, including 1) Statistical analysis of mixed exposures, 2) Dose-response metabolomics study, and 3) Metabolomics-wide association study.
+I am now a master's degree candidate in medicine, and I major in obstetrics and gynecology at the Institution of Reproductive Health, Tongji Medical College, HUST.
+My overarching research interests include Reproductive epidemiology and maternal nutrition, Environmental exposure and pregnancy outcomes, Metabolomics for exploring biomarkers of pregnancy outcomes, Paternal factors for pregnancy outcomes.
+Specifically, I am particularly interested in data science, including 1) Statistical analysis of mixed exposures, 2) Dose-response metabolomics study, and 3) Metabolomics-wide association study.

 In the meantime, my ongoing research efforts include early diagnostic markers for pregnancy-related diseases and adverse birth outcomes, as well as cause-and-effect inference studies.
 The strategy is to promote maternal and child health through "establishing association - identifying etiology - early predicting - timely intervention"